Sergio Fiorentino

-Music career
+Biography

 Fiorentino was born in Naples and studied at the Conservatorio San Pietro a Majella in Naples under Luigi Finizio and Paolo Denza, earned his diploma in 1946 and attended a master class of Carlo Zecchi in Salzburg in 1948.

+At the age of 20, in 1947 he won a piano competition in Monza, whose jury was chaired by Arturo Benedetti Michelangeli.
+There is a legend that Michelangeli himself would later say about him: "He is the only other pianist."
 His debut was at Carnegie Recital Hall, New York in 1953.
 The following year, while on tour in Argentina and Uruguay, he was in a near-fatal plane accident, forcing him to cut back on concert performances.
-This led to him becoming a teacher at Naples Conservatory, where he had once been a student.
+This led to his becoming a teacher at Naples Conservatory, where he had once been a student.

-In the late 1950s he made a new start in concert performances, both in his native country and in England.
+In the late 1950s, he made a new start in concert performances, both in his native country and in England.
 Many of his recordings were made during those years (1958–1965).
 But again, he withdrew from the concert stage, limiting his rare public appearances to his native country, and again started to regularly teach master classes.

 He left Naples Conservatory in 1993 and began again to play more in public outside his native Italy, performing in Germany, France, Taiwan and the United States.

 He also made a series of recordings for Appian Publications & Recordings (APR) in Berlin during four sessions between 1994 and 1997.
-An augmented 10-CD set of these recordings was issued by Piano Classics in 2012.
+An augmented 10-CD set of these recordings was issued by Piano Classics in 2011.
 Negotiated and contracted engagements in Russia and Canada as well as a scheduled fifth recording session for APR could not be fulfilled due to his sudden death in his home in Naples on August 22, 1998.